SAS Interface – Different Components of SAS User Interface

 So, this was all about the SAS User Interface tutorial.
 Hope you like our explanation.

 As a result, the SAS user interface is one unique point of this language.
 It makes it favorable for a large variety of professions.
 Its simplicity and high comprehensibility make it very famous.
-Furthermore, if you have any query, feel free to ask in a comment section.
+Furthermore, if you have any queries, feel free to ask in the comment section.